caelum/vraptor-panettone/README.markdown

 Go through the test cases, there are plenty of working examples.

-# What is that crazy parser I saw?

-Good question.
-The parser was not intended to be a complex one.
-It should run in a linear time, and preferably just do a one step read so it precompiles to Java.
-So far, so good.
-Help refactoring the parser is appreciated.

 # Who do I thank for being 100% sure I won't get a crappy message in my production code?

 Thanks Java.